jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

                with self.assertRaises(KeyError):
                    a_dictionary['non_existent_key']

-* the terminal shows a ``KeyError`` for the next line where we misspelled the key and we add it to the exception handler to make it pass
+* the terminal shows a ``KeyError`` for the next line where I misspelled the key and I add it to the exception handler to make it pass
   .. code-block:: python

            def test_dictionaries_raise_key_error_when_key_does_not_exist(self):